MichaelAquilina/improved-workspace-indicator/README.md

 #### 1. Write your own CSS stylesheet

-As a base, use [stylesheet.css](./stylesheet.css), as it has all classes needed to create a custom stylesheet for IWI.
+As a base, use [stylesheet.css](./stylesheet.css), as it has all classes needed to create a custom stylesheet for Improved Workspace Indicator.

 > **Note**
 > Creating custom CSS stylesheets might require from you some actual knowledge of CSS.
 You can check [this](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps) tutorial on MDN to learn basics of CSS.